ssc-spc-ccoe-cei/gcp-documentation/Onboarding/Application.md

 1. Locally clone the landing zone repo for this environment
 1. Create a branch from main

-## Add tenant's workload to the landing zone repository
+## Add client's application to the landing zone repository

 1. Move into source-base folder
     ```